mesa1014/Rat_Stomach_Sim/README.md

-# Rat stomach web visualisation
+# Web visualisation of rat stomach

 This repo presents a computational model of biophysical properties of the rat stomach informed by comprehensive analysis of muscle anatomy: